Jean-Frédéric Poisson: Family, gender, and sexuality

-Family is one of Poisson’s core values; he thinks it should be a central part of everyone’s life and that the Minister of Families, Children and Social Development should be treated as more important than environmental ministries because “parents and children are more important than butterflies or blades of grass.”
+Family is one of Poisson’s core values.
+He thinks it should be a central part of everyone’s life and that the Minister of Families, Children and Social Development should be treated as more important than environmental ministries because “parents and children are more important than butterflies or blades of grass.”
 The importance of this topic manifests as strong opposition to same-sex marriage, adoption by same-sex couples, access to medically assisted reproduction (such as IVF), and surrogacy options for any couple.
 He even calls for a global ban on surrogates, claiming that women would become commodified and that surrogacy is already “a form of modern slavery.”
 He has stated that same-sex couples want to adopt just in the name of equality; he does not believe that a child without both a mother and father has a complete family.
 He also strictly opposes the right to abortion.
 However, he does not think that pro-abortion websites should be censored or banned by the government.

-He is particularly critical of marriage equality and was the only candidate in the 2016 Republican primaries to oppose it.
-He is active in anti marriage equality movements such as the Manif Pour Tous and has attended demonstrations calling for the repeal of Christiane Taubira’s 2013 Law 2013-404, which enabled same-sex couples to marry and to adopt.
+He is particularly critical of same-sex marriage and was the only candidate in the 2016 Republican primaries to oppose it.
+He is active in anti same-sex marriage movements such as the Manif Pour Tous and has attended demonstrations calling for the repeal of Christiane Taubira’s 2013 Law 2013-404, which enabled same-sex couples to marry and to adopt.
 Though he appears to support the equality of men and women, he has been accused of sexism after telling Le Figaro that he considers female colleagues “part of the feast” when legislation is held in a hemicycle.